 After over a year of living in a joint family, we’re moving out.
 I came to India fully prepared to live out the rest of my days sharing a home with my in-laws, but it seems I was too optimistic.
-The things I thought would get easier, got worse as my need for personal space and control grew.
+The things I thought would get easier, got worse as my need for personal space and a sense of control grew.
 People warned me that joint family living is hard, no matter how lovely your in-laws are.
 I carried on without taking much notice, assuming it would be different for me, and I could make it work.
 I was going to be with my husband and that’s all that mattered, right?

 I have found joint family life extremely hard, this way of life doesn’t suit me.
 I came to India to be with the man I love, not to be a perfect Indian daughter-in-law.
 I gladly embraced many of the traditions and customs, but I’m just not cut out to do this 24/7, I want to be able to spend some alone time with my husband without moaning about how isolated I feel.

 As a couple, we need our own space and I need to feel at home in India, at the moment I still feel like a lodger in someone else’s house.
-Unfortunately, I’m not built for joint family life. we all feel this is the best move for us as a family.
+Unfortunately, I’m not built for joint family life.
+We all feel this is the best move for us as a family.
 I’m not against maybe returning to joint family life at some point in the future, but we are newly weds who jumped straight into marriage.
 We haven’t experienced time alone yet.

 I hope that having our own space will improve my relationship with my new family and just give us all the breathing space we all need!
 Proximity breeds contempt, living in a joint family has taught me that.
 I feel certain that a little bit of distance (less than 1km) will nurture my relationship with my new family as I am absolutely determined for it to blossom!